du-cassoulet/cassou-script/README.md

 ## List

 #### Create a List
-> This example shows the way to create list using *list literal notation*.
+> This example shows the way to create a list using *list literal notation*.
 ```
 >> 'fruits' list created using list literal notation.
 set fruits = ["banana", "pineapple"];